 Diane Leach has a Master's Degree in English Literature from Humboldt State University.
-Her work has appeared in the Los Angeles Times, New Mobility, and The Collagist.
+She writes for PopMatters.com and blogs at Theinsufficientkitchen.com.
 She can be reached at [email protected]

 Ayn Rand set out to remake reality as if it were an ill-fitting dress: by sheer will, she tried to fashion a Balenciaga gown from a housedress.

 Moonwalking | 7 Jul 2009 // 5:00 PM

 My God, could that man dance.
 Michael Jackson moved like the love child of Gene Kelly and Cyd Charisse.

 What It Was Like | 29 Jan 2009 // 3:00 PM

 In the early '80s Detroit, Motown was as unquestionable as air.
 Who didn't like air?